QuadPiece/QuadFile/README.md

 # QuadFile Version 2

-A temporary (or permanent, depending on configuration) file sharing service written in Flask
+A temporary (or permanent, depending on configuration) file sharing service written in Flask.

 # Features